mlaursen/react-md/docs/src/components/DiscoverMore/WhatsNew/README.md

 ### App Breaking Changes
 ##### Menus
-If you were using context menus befofore, please see the upgrade guide for new behavior.
+If you were using context menus before, please see the upgrade guide for new behavior.

 #### Dialogs
 If you were using the UMD build or specifying `import { Dialog } from 'react-md'`, your app will probably now